dsrichard97/chicago_crime/README.md

     <h2>Installation and Setup</h2>
     <p>Querying massive datasets can be time consuming and expensive without the right hardware and infrastructure.
 Google BigQuery solves this problem by enabling super-fast, SQL queries against append-mostly tables, using the processing power of Google's infrastructure.

-- Client Library Documentation
+- <a href="https://cloud.google.com/python/docs/reference/automl/latest"> Client Library Documentation</a>
-- Product Documentation
+- <a href="https://cloud.google.com/bigquery/docs/reference/rest"> Product Documentation </a>
 </p>
     <!-- Include any code snippets if necessary -->
 </div>